 Popular Skills for Office Manager, Dental Office

-Office Managers of Dental Offices seem to exploit a large range of skills on the job.
-Most notably, skills in Human Resources, Accounts Payable, Operations Management, and Accounts Receivable are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-At the other end of the pay range are skills like Collections, Scheduling, and Customer Service.
-Most people experienced in Billing also know Scheduling.
+Survey takers working as Office Managers of Dental Offices report using a large range of professional skills.
+Most notably, skills in Human Resources, Accounts Payable, Operations Management, and Accounts Receivable are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
+Skills that seem to negatively impact pay include Collections, Scheduling, and Customer Service.
+Those familiar with Billing also tend to know Scheduling.

 Pay by Experience Level for Office Manager, Dental Office